Red Spots on Skin: 19 Common Causes & Treatments

 17. Lichen planus

-What it looks like: Patches that appear in the form of small red or purplish plaques on the skin.
-These usually itch and have a shiny surface covered in thin white stripes.
-They most commonly appear on the wrist, ankle or lower back.
+What it looks like: Patches of small red or purplish plaques on the skin that usually itch and have a shiny surface with fine white streaks.
+They most often appear on the wrists, ankles, or lower back.

-Lichen planus is an inflammation of the skin and its causes are not entirely known.
-However, some factors can increase the risk of the patches appearing, such as hepatitis C, stress or the use of antimalarial drugs, non-steroidal anti-inflammatory drugs or thiazide diuretics.
+Lichen planus is an inflammatory skin condition with no clearly known cause.
+However, certain factors can increase the risk of developing the patches, such as hepatitis C, stress, and the use of medications like antimalarials, non-steroidal anti-inflammatory drugs (NSAIDs), and thiazide diuretics.

-Treatment: you can use antihistamines or corticosteroids in the form of ointments or tablets, as prescribed by your dermatologist.
+Treatment: You can use antihistamines or corticosteroids, in ointment or tablet form, as directed by your dermatologist.

 18. Cutaneous scleroderma

-Scleroderma is a chronic autoimmune disease in which there is an overproduction of collagen, leading to the appearance of symptoms on the skin, but it can also affect some internal organs, such as the lungs and heart, or the joints, muscles and blood vessels.
+Scleroderma is a chronic autoimmune disease that causes the body to produce too much collagen, leading to visible changes in the skin and, in some cases, involvement of internal organs such as the lungs and heart, as well as the joints, muscles, and blood vessels.

 19. Dengue

-Dengue is an infection caused by Flavivirus viruses of serotypes DENV-1, 2, 3 or 4.
-It is transmitted through the bite of Aedes aegypti mosquitoes, and causes symptoms like fever and red spots on the skin, mainly on the legs or chest.
+What it looks like: Dengue is an infection caused by the Flavivirus, which has four serotypes: DENV-1, DENV-2, DENV-3, and DENV-4.
+It is transmitted through the bite of Aedes aegypti mosquitoes and causes symptoms such as fever and red spots on the skin, usually on the legs or chest.

-Other symptoms of dengue are headaches, muscle aches, pain behind the eyes and general malaise.
-Read more about dengue symptoms to monitor.
+Other dengue symptoms include headaches, muscle aches, pain behind the eyes, and general malaise.

-In more serious cases, or with hemorrhagic dengue, treatment involves hospitalization to receive IV fluids and medication and blood transfusions as needed.
-Learn more about dengue treatment that your doctor may consider.
+In more serious cases, or in dengue hemorrhagic fever, treatment usually requires hospitalization to receive IV fluids, medications, and blood transfusions if needed.